Torlopov-Andrey/SuspendedViewStub/README.md

 ## About

+**It's my first pod, and if you find bugs, or some question - write me on email, or make issue in this repo.**

 It is just simple stub for your application, when you press home button.
 The main window is covered by a view of a specific color or your custom controller.
 Additionally, you can set autoclosing when your app resets foreground mode.
 In demo, I use custom controller with password field.

 ![About](https://github.com/Torlopov-Andrey/SuspendedViewStub/blob/master/Source/stub_demo.gif)